 Ralva Bass, hailed from Butlerville, Arkansas, and received a Bachelor of Science degree from Arkansas Tech University, and a Master of Science degree from the University of Arkansas at Fayetteville.
 He was an Associate Professor of physics, and served as chairman of the physics department.
 Mr. Bass began his career at the University of Central Arkansas in 1958.

-Neal Buffalo, was born at Lepanto, Arkansas, and received a Bachelor of Science degree from David Lipscomb College, and Ph.D. from Vanderbilt University.
-Dr. Buffalo arrived at UCA in 1957, was Professor biology, and also served as chairman of the department of biology.
-In addition to playing with The Professors, Dr. Buffalo played viola with the Little Symphony Orchestra, on campus of the University of Central Arkansas.
+Neal Buffaloe, was born at Leachville, Arkansas, and received a Bachelor of Science degree from David Lipscomb College, and Ph.D. from Vanderbilt University.
+Dr. Buffaloe arrived at UCA in 1957, was a professor of biology, and also served as chairman of the department of biology.
+In addition to playing with The Professors, Dr. Buffaloe played viola with the Little Symphony Orchestra, on campus of the University of Central Arkansas.

 Denver Prince was reared at Magnet Cove, Arkansas, and received a Bachelor of Science degree from Henderson State University in Arkadelphia, and an Ed.D. degree from Oklahoma State University.
 Dr. Prince began teaching physics at UCA in 1959, and has also served as chairman of UCA’s physics department.